zubeax/zubeax.github.io/_posts/2023-12-06-build-rbpi-cluster.markdown

 categories: cluster raspberrypi
 tags: cluster raspberrypi
 ---
-In this article we are going to install and configure Raspbian OS on the cluster nodes.
+In this article I am going to install and configure Raspbian OS on the cluster nodes.

 I assigned the cluster nodes hostnames in the range rbpic0n[1-4] :

 ![Cluster Schematic]({{ "/assets/images/2023-12-06-build-pi-cluster/cluster-schematic.png" | relative_url }})

+rbpic0n1 is designated as the master node, the rest will become client nodes.

 ## Installing the OS